 The protected area is divided into zones more or less forbidden to navigation; around the islands Tavolara and Molarotto, for example, bathing is prohibited, and diving excursions are only allowed with a guide.

 The water is crystal clear and among the warmest in all of Sardinia, so crowding is inevitable.
-In front of the anchorage is a very beautiful long beach, but it is not the only one; the entire coast is dotted with coves and white sand beaches.
+In front of the Anchorages is a long, very beautiful beach, but it is not the only one; the entire coast is dotted with coves and white sandy beaches.

 The place is lovely, behind the long narrow beach is unspoiled nature and over the hill in front of the bay is a well-equipped resort.